H305: Guilford County Sales Tax Distribution Mods. Latest Version

 SECTION 1.(b) Authorization. – Notwithstanding G.S.
 105‑472(b)(2), 105‑486(c), and 105‑501(a), a qualifying municipality may receive an allocated share of the net proceeds of the tax collected under Articles 39, 40, and 42 of Chapter 105 of the General Statutes in accordance with this section during any year in which the ad valorem method of distribution under G.S.
 105‑472 is in effect for Guilford County.

 SECTION 1.(c) Resolution Required. – The council of a qualifying municipality shall adopt a resolution indicating its intent to receive an allocated share in accordance with this section.
-A resolution adopted in 2025 must be adopted no later than June 30, 2025.
+A resolution adopted in 2025 must be adopted no later than October 1, 2025.
 For a resolution adopted in any other year, the resolution must be adopted during the month of April.
 For a resolution under this subsection to be effective, a certified copy of it must be delivered to the Secretary in Raleigh.
 If the council of a qualifying municipality fails to adopt a resolution under this subsection, or if a certified copy of the resolution is not delivered to the Secretary, that qualifying municipality is prohibited from receiving an allocated share.
-A resolution under this subsection is effective for net proceeds distributed beginning on and after the fiscal year following the succeeding fiscal after the adoption of the resolution and is effective until either (i) the municipality no longer meets the criteria of a qualifying municipality or (ii) a resolution by the Guilford County Board of Commissioners choosing the per capita distribution method becomes effective in accordance with G.S.
+A resolution under this subsection is effective for net proceeds distributed beginning on and after the fiscal year following the fiscal year after the adoption of the resolution and is effective until either (i) the municipality no longer meets the criteria of a qualifying municipality or (ii) a resolution by the Guilford County Board of Commissioners choosing the per capita distribution method becomes effective in accordance with G.S.
 105‑472.

 SECTION 1.(d) Discontinuation. – If either of the conditions listed in (i) or (ii) of subsection (c) of this section are met, the distributions shall be discontinued in accordance with this subsection.
 If the condition in (i) of subsection (c) of this section is met because the municipality levies an ad valorem tax, then the distribution under this act shall be discontinued effective for net proceeds distributed beginning on and after the fiscal year for which ad valorem taxes are levied by the municipality.
 If the condition in (ii) of subsection (c) of this section is met, then the distribution under this act shall be discontinued effective for net proceeds distributed beginning on and after the fiscal year following the succeeding fiscal year after the adoption of the resolution by the Guilford County Board of Commissioners choosing the per capita distribution method of distribution.
 The council of the qualifying municipality shall adopt and submit a new resolution consistent with this subsection indicating the condition resulting in the discontinuance of distributions under this act.
 A certified copy of a resolution under this subsection must be delivered to the Secretary in Raleigh.